pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_pd_queue_parameters.md

 For queues that are not directly created by the client, such as RSS receive queues obtained using the <a href="/windows-hardware/drivers/ddi/ntddndis/index">NdisPDOnRssReceiveQueues</a>routine, the provider must always have an associated counter handle with the queue.
 That is, for a given set of RSS receive queues, the provider must have one dedicated receive queue counter for each receive queue.

-### -field UserPriority

-Used by the provider to determine the traffic class for the queue.

 ## -remarks

 This structure must be aligned on an 8-byte boundary.